victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 We launch also a csv list diff, to only keep tiles with a low Quality of Data metric (here below 80% on QoD metric as a threshold), and with at least few buildings pixels supposed to be present in the tile (5% of foreground building as a threshold).

-And if we zoom back on the map, we only could see the tiles matching the previous filters:
+And if we zoom back on the map, we could see tiles matching the previous filters:

 <img src="img/from_opendata_to_opendataset/compare_zoom_out.png" />